 Laws and regulations as of March 15, 2019

-- It is illegal to possess, use, buy, sell or cultivate marijuana in all United States jurisdictions – even when state laws allow it.
+- It is illegal to possess, use, buy, sell or cultivate cannabis in all United States jurisdictions – even when state laws allow it.

-- Per Department of Justice 2014, Native American tribes on reservations may grow and sell marijuana.
+- Per Department of Justice 2014, Native American tribes on reservations may grow and sell cannabis.

-- In June 2018, the Food and Drug Administration approved the first prescription drug made from marijuana, Epidiolex.
+- In June 2018, the Food and Drug Administration approved the first prescription drug made from cannabis, Epidiolex.
 The medication treats two rare forms of epilepsy that begin in childhood.

 More questions?
 Check out our FAQ.

-- In nine states (Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, Vermont and Washington), the sale and possession of marijuana is legal for both medical and recreational use as of January 2018.
+- In nine states (Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, Vermont and Washington), the sale and possession of cannabis is legal for both medical and recreational use as of January 2018.

 - Vermont and the District of Columbia have legalized personal use but not commercial sale.

-- Thirty states and the District of Columbia have passed laws allowing some degree of medical use of marijuana.
+- Thirty states and the District of Columbia have passed laws allowing some degree of medical use of cannabis.

 - Thirteen states (including Delaware) have taken steps to decriminalize personal use to some degree.